anant248/hybrid-dfs/README.md

 ## Roadmap

-- [x] Read and understand MP4
+- [x] Read and understand Stream Processing Engine, Rainstorm
-- [x] Implement MP4
+- [x] Implement HyDFS with Rainstorm
-- [x] Demo MP4
+- [x] Demo

 ## Project Status

-**Completed** — MP4-G76 is now complete as part of the ECE 428 coursework.
+**Completed** — hybrid DFS and Stream Processor is now complete as part of the CS 425 coursework.
 Bug reports and suggestions are welcome.